MukeshMajji/Recipe-Finder/README.md

 # Recipe Finder

 Recipe Finder is a React application that lets users search for recipes using the Edamam Recipe API.
-Simply enter a keyword to find recipes and view details such as the recipe name, image, and ingredients.
+Simply enter a keyword to find recipes and view details such as the recipe name, image, and ingredients

 Below is a screenshot of the application showcasing the user interface: